OLC-Bioinformatics/OLC_NAS_Tools/README.md

 `nastools.py -f seqids.txt -o fastas -t fasta`

-There should be four FASTA files in `fastas` folder, and the following warning messages:
+There should be five FASTA files in `fastas` folder, and the following warning messages:

     Located multiple copies of 2018-MER-0103 at the following locations: /mnt/nas2/processed_sequence_data/merged_assemblies/merged_38/BestAssemblies, /mnt/nas2/processed_sequence_data/merged_assemblies/merged_14285_Assembled/BestAssemblies.
     Please ensure that only a single copy is present on the NAS